radgrad/docusaurus2/docs/users/new-student/overview.md

 ### Let's get started!

 Now that you know *why* it's good to use RadGrad, let's learn *how* to use RadGrad.
-Click the link below to move to the next page of this New User Guide.
+Click the link below to move to the next page of this New Student Tutorial.